 This Guidance Document provides information on conducting fire training burns on existing structures in Nebraska.
 The Nebraska Department of Environment and Energy (NDEE) often gets questions on what the rules are for conducting a training burn.
-Burning of existing structures must be conducted as fire training burns or be specifically permitted by the NDEE Air Quality Program.
+Burning of existing structures must be conducted as fire training burns or be specifically permitted by the NDEE Air Quality Division.
 This document will point out who needs to be involved under existing regulation and provide introductory directions.
-NDEE Title 128 – Nebraska Hazardous Waste Regulations governs hazardous waste requirements pertinent to waste management after the burn.
-NDEE Title 129 – Nebraska Air Quality Regulations contains NDEE regulations pertaining to open burning and also adopts the federal asbestos regulations found at 40 CFR 61 Subpart M on the Environmental Protection Agency (EPA) website.
+NDEE Title 128 – Nebraska Hazardous Waste Regulations govern hazardous waste requirements pertinent to waste management after the burn.
+NDEE Title 129 – Nebraska Air Quality Regulations contain NDEE regulations pertaining to open burning and also adopt the Federal asbestos regulations found at 40 CFR 61 Subpart M on the Environmental Protection Agency (EPA) website.
 Other departments that have rules impacting fire training burns are listed below.

-NDEE Titles 128 and 129 may be obtained on the web.
-They are found at http://dee.ne.gov by clicking on “Laws and Regulations” header and then the “Rules and Regulations” sub header.
-Asbestos regulation is addressed by Title 178 NAC 22, which is on the Nebraska Department of Health & Human Services (NDHHS) website and the 40 CFR 61 series, which can be found on the EPA website.
+NDEE Titles 128 and 132 may be obtained on the web.
+They are found at http://dee.ne.gov by clicking on “Laws and Regulations”.
+Asbestos regulation is addressed by Title 178 NAC 22 which is on the Nebraska Department of Health & Human Services (NDHHS) website and the 40 CFR 61 series which can be found on the EPA website.
 The Nebraska State Fire Marshal (NSFM) fire training burn requirements are governed by statute and can be found at the NSFM website.
 All the websites are listed in the references at the end of this document.

 What do I need to do to use a condemned or obsolete building for a fire training exercise?